cloudmesh-community/fa18-523-70/paper/paper.md

 | hid: fa18-523-70
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-70/blob/master/paper/paper.md)

+:o: image cations are missing

+:o: proper citations with labels and refering to the labels in text missing.
+See the sampel in epub

+:o: you have not verified that your paper shows up correct in epub otherwise you would see it

+:o: i spend same time to at leas place your citation corerctly in the caption

 ## Introduction

 In today’s world where people have a very busy lifestyle.
 They often do not have the time and patience to go through a very vast selection of options available to them.
 This is applicable in many aspects such as watching TV shows or getting a product online.
 Here is when our recommendation system comes into play.
 It plays a critical role in engaging the customers in the online service platforms.